buonaparte/BnpServiceDefinition/README.md

 Using definitions from PluginManager scopes
 -------------------------------------------

-You can add `definition` support for each Plugin Manager, by specifying it in `definition-aware-containers` under `bnp-service-definition` configuration key, Ex:
+You can add `definitions` support for each Plugin Manager, by specifying it in `definition-aware-containers` under `bnp-service-definition` configuration key, Ex:

 ```php